VagifMammadaliyev/dockswap/CONTRIBUTING.rst

    Please make sure to use provided branch naming convention: :code:`{type}/{issue_number}-{short-description}`

+5. By making changes you can test the script by running :code:`python -m dockswap.cli args... --options...`

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+6. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 dockswap tests